View Categories

 Provisions, Loss and the Role of Citizenship Act (1955)

-• The Citizenship Act (1955) prescribes three ways of losing citizenship whether acquired under the Act or prior to it under the Constitution:
+• The Citizenship Act (1955) outlines three ways of losing citizenship whether obtained under the Act or prior to it under the Constitution:

 1. Indian Citizenship Renunciation: Declaration, Implications, and Resumption

-• Any citizen of India of full age and capacity can make a declaration renouncing his Indian citizenship.
+• Any Indian citizen who is of full age and capacity can make a declaration to renounce their Indian citizenship.

 • Upon the registration of that declaration, that person ceases to be a citizen of India.

-• However, if such a declaration is made during a war in which India is engaged, its registration shall be withheld by the Central Government.
+• However, if such a declaration is made during a war in which India is involved, the Central Government will refrain from registering it.

-• Further, when a person renounces his Indian citizenship, every minor child of that person also loses Indian citizenship.
+• Further, when an individual renounces their Indian citizenship, any minor child of that person also forfeits Indian citizenship.

-• However, when such a child attains the age of eighteen, he may resume Indian citizenship.
+• However, once such a child reaches the age of eighteen, they have the option to regain Indian citizenship.

 1. Termination of Indian Citizenship: Voluntary Acquisition of Foreign Citizenship

-• When an Indian citizen voluntarily (consciously, knowingly and without duress, undue influence or compulsion) acquires the citizenship of another country, his Indian citizenship automatically terminates.
+• When an Indian citizen voluntarily and consciously acquires the citizenship of another country without any duress or undue influence, their Indian citizenship automatically ceases.

 1. Deprivation of Indian Citizenship: Grounds and Compulsory Termination

-• It is a compulsory termination of Indian citizenship by the Central government, if:
+• Compulsory termination of Indian citizenship by the Central government in the following cases:

-• The citizen has shown disloyalty to the Constitution of India
+• Shown disloyalty to the Constitution of India

-• The citizen has unlawfully traded or communicated with the enemy during a war
+• Unlawfully traded or communicated with the enemy during a war

-• The citizen has, within five years after registration or naturalisation, been imprisoned in any country for two years
+• Within five years after registration or naturalisation, The citizen has been imprisoned in any country for two years

 Evolution of Indian Citizenship: Significance and Key Amendments in the Citizenship Act, 1955

-• At the time of birth either one of the parents has to be an Indian citizen
+• At the time of birth, one of the parents must be an Indian citizen.

 • A person born after 26 January 1950 but before the commencement of this Act shall be a citizen of India if the father is Indian at the time of birth;